mseri/blog/content/posts/85-getting-started-with-local-models.md

 While you can in principle enable tool use directly in `llama.cpp` server, this is a security nightmare, and with small models you should not be surprised if they suddenly screw up your computer by mistake.
 You should either learn about MCP and enable specific (hopefully sandboxed) ones, for instance to allow web search, or try a small and simple coding harness.

 This is a chat, running in your terminal, and able to interact with your files.
-Since you will likely have very little context available for your models, you want to get one that wastes as few tokens as possible.
-I would recommend using [`pi`](https://pi.dev/).
+Since you will likely have very little context available and rather constrained computing power for your models, you want to get one that wastes as few tokens as possible.
+I would recommend using [`pi`](https://pi.dev/) or another very barebones tool like [`kon`](https://github.com/0xku/kon) or [`hax`](https://usehax.dev), the latter supporting `llama-server` out of the box.
+The guide below is written for `pi` but applies pretty much to all of them.

 Very easy to install and use if you have some familiarity with a terminal (and if not, you should probably not do it), but very much unsandboxed.
 While you can install a sandboxing plugin, I would avoid it and use the sandbox that comes with your OS via [`nono`](https://github.com/always-further/nono).